-For significant improvements to RITS functionality, such as the FSS, the Bank absorbs the initial capital and development costs as a policy-related expense.
+For significant improvements to RITS functionality, the Bank absorbs the initial capital and development costs as a policy-related expense.
 Such projects must be approved by the Bank's Investment Committee and relevant financial analysis is included as part of the business case approval process.
 Ongoing operational costs and system lifecycle replacement costs are recovered.